The Ultimate Atlanta Packing List

 - Expect 2 inches of precipitation in September

 What to Wear in Atlanta in September: Atlanta’s summer is still full throttle throughout September.
 Keep clingy clothes at bay and stick to cottons and linens.
+Pack your comfiest open-toed shoes while you’re at it.

 - Plan for day temps between 58° F and 68° F